 “Pulling Harvey Out Of Her Hat” often reads like an article commissioned by the Colorado historical society for a provincial Denver periodical, rather than a book that anyone (even a New Yorker) could be reading.
 In a paragraph about Chase and her husband taking a world cruise in 1956, for example, the author writes:“In the company of prominent leaders of both Colorado and other parts of the United States, they ate more than three thousand meals aboard the ship.”
 This tic by an author who (surprise!) is a Colorado resident would be more tolerable if there weren’t page after page of trivia about Denver that seems completely irrelevant to the story of Mary Chase.

-The riffs on Denver history and geography are among the digressions that a reader more charitable than I might consider context; they include generic paragraphs about such topics as the Roaring Twenties and the birth of television that any reasonably educated reader would already know, or not need to know
+The riffs on Denver history and geography are among the digressions that a reader more charitable than I might consider context; they include generic paragraphs about such topics as the Roaring Twenties and the birth of television that any reasonably educated reader would already know, and any reader curious about Mary Chase does not need to know.

 “As gifted as Mary Coyle was in brainpower, she was also growing up and becoming a very attractive young woman.
 She had porcelain skin, wide grey eyes, dark curly hair flecked with hints of red, and beautiful legs.
 The combination of brains and beauty were definite assets when it came to pursuing her dreams.”